njit-prof-bill/njit-prof-bill-cs490-project-fall-2025/Sprint1PRD.md

 ---

-#### UC-024: Layout and Grid System
+#### UC-018: Responsive User Interface
-**Summary**: As a user, I want content to be well-organized and properly aligned so information is easy to scan and read.
+**Summary**: As a user, I want the application to work seamlessly across different devices and screen sizes so I can access it from any device.

 **Acceptance Criteria**:
-- Consistent page margins and padding
-- Grid system for responsive layout design
-- Maximum content width for optimal reading
-- Proper spacing between content sections
-- Alignment consistency across pages
-- White space used effectively for visual breathing room
+- Application functions properly on desktop screens (1920x1080 and above)
+- Application adapts to tablet screens (768px to 1024px width)
+- Application works on mobile devices (320px to 767px width)
+- Navigation collapses to hamburger menu on smaller screens
-- Layout adapts appropriately to different screen sizes
+- Text remains readable at all screen sizes
+- Buttons and interactive elements remain accessible on touch devices
+- Forms are usable without horizontal scrolling
+- Profile sections stack appropriately on smaller screens

-**Frontend Verification**: View pages at different screen sizes, verify layout consistency and alignment
+**Frontend Verification**: Test application on various screen sizes, verify functionality and readability

 ---

-#### UC-025: Icon System Implementation
+#### UC-019: Icon System Implementation
 **Summary**: As a user, I want consistent iconography throughout the interface so I can quickly understand functionality and navigate efficiently.

 **Acceptance Criteria**: